The Chart Show: History

 The show was designed to compete with established pop shows such as the BBC's Top of the Pops and was influenced by the video formats of MTV.
 The show was unique in that it had no presenters, instead computer-generated displays took their place in between promotional videos of artists.

 The "pop-up" information snippets were represented as "windows" in a mock-up graphical user interface called HUD.
 In 1987 this was replaced with the more familiar display which featured a "mouse-pointer" and "icons" generated on an Amiga computer.
 Although commonplace nowadays, such interfaces were relatively cutting-edge at the time.
 The look of the icons was updated on the move to ITV on 7 January 1989, and again upon the show's relaunch on 7 December 1991 as part of a competition prize from Amiga Computing magazine.
 However, this update only lasted one show and the previous 1989 icons returned the following week and lasted until 11 May 1996 when the show's look and production was completely overhauled and was replaced with an animated text banner at the bottom of the screen.
-(From 3 February 1996, info boxes developed informal humour and tend to use the mark: EXCLUSIVE!)

 Graphics mimicking those of a video recorder in operation were also used, and are one of the show's most well remembered features.

 The show was very important when it was first launched, being one of the few outlets for music videos on British television, in the days before the widespread takeup of satellite and cable television, and channels such as MTV Europe.
 Many music videos got their UK Television premieres during The Chart Show.

 Shortly after launching, The Chart Show found itself being taken off air during a dispute with the Musicians' Union over the showing of music videos on ITV & Channel 4 which lasted throughout the summer of 1986.
 During this time, a show called Rewind, made by the same production team, was aired.
 This consisted of performances from other music shows.
 The dispute was resolved by the end of the summer, and The Chart Show returned at the end of August.